fabro/academic-kickstart/content/authors/gabriel/_index.md

 - Researchers
 ---

-I am Gabriel!
+I am a biologist with broad interest in several aspects of tropical ecology.
+Most of my experience has been from studying species diversity in tierra-firme (non-inundated) Amazonian forests in Brazil and in Andes of Ecuador.
+To understand broad aspects of species distribution, I got interested in remote sensing, biogeography and in the mapping of environmental conditions.
+The effects of anthropogenic impacts over species distribution have also come to my attention recently.
+Currently I am living in Mexico, with my wife Mariana and my pets Pingo, Yuca and Sacha Mishi.
 Find more about me at https://gamamo.netlify.app/